 For the sake of all who live and work in Nevada, we can't let this bully behavior pass without calling out Senator Reed.

-If you'll try it with the review journal, you can bet that he's tried it with others.
+If you'll try it with the Review Journal, you can bet that he's tried it with others.

 So today we serve notice on Senator Reed that this creepy tactic will not be tolerated.

-We won't allow you to bully us, and if you try it with anyone else, count on going through us first.
+And if you try it with anyone else, count on going through us first.

 That's a promise, not a threat.